ecorov/ecorov.github.io/_posts/2017-08-05-brushless-motor.md

 BM.ChangeDutyCycle(100)
 ~~~

 This will generate the minimum pwm signal for ESC.
-If the minimum throttle was successfully setup, then you will hear some sound like: **bee---bee-bee-bee 123**.
+If the minimum throttle was successfully setup, you will hear some sound like: **bee---bee-bee-bee 123**.
 The **bee---** means minimum throttle was setup successfully, **bee-bee-bee** means that ESC detect the battery is a 3s battery, and **123** means that ESC is ready for input.

 Now, we can drive the brushless motor using command, e.g.: